 That evidence has not gone unnoticed.
 Accenture estimates that investment in this area will surge toward $6.6 billion by 2021.

 It may be another few years before your local GP is a robot, but the uses of AI in healthcare look to already be changing our world for the better.

 Humans Must Embrace AI for Social Good

 We live in a time when technology presents people with opportunities, and also with great fears.
 Many people worry that they may lose their job to a machine.

 It’s true that the rise of AI will usurp some jobs currently done by people.
 However, where one door closes, another will open.
 People will still be needed in the age of AI, as data and machine learning-led systems will need to be monitored and assisted to reach their full potential.

 Stanford University recently announced the launch of the Stanford Institute for Human-Centered Artificial Intelligence (HAI).
 By partnering with leading engineers, data scientists, and government organizations, the institute aims to use AI for good to create a better future for all humanity.

 Long-term, when we use AI for social good, we will be able to improve sustainable practices, harness the power of renewable energy and ag-tech, and ultimately, discover ways of protecting our planet, people, and animals.

 Exploring a career in AI?
 Inspired to use AI for good?
-Consider Springboard’s AI / Machine Learning Career Track, the first of its kind to come with a job guarantee.
+Consider Springboard’s Machine Learning Engineering Career Track, the first of its kind to come with a job guarantee.